ashbymichael/News/618f6e84-d6b1-42d7-8c3f-193d146c7b7c/teaser.md

-We’re looking for a developer to teach the CS theory portion of MakeSchool.
+We’re looking for a developer to teach the CS theory portion of Make School.
 You’ll be teaching students aged 18-25 about the fundamentals of Computer Science!